anaritazevedo/script-backup-automatico/meu_backup_script/README.md

 ## ⚖️ Licença

 Distribuído sob a Licença MIT.
-Veja `LICENSE.txt` para mais informações.

 ## 👤 Autora